attia-mahmoud/HTTP2-Compliance-Tests/all_testcases.md

    ✔ 2.
 "Once TLS negotiation is complete, both the client and the server MUST send a connection preface."
 (Implemented for client side)

 **Section 3.3 (Starting HTTP/2 with Prior Knowledge):**
    3. "A client that knows that a server supports HTTP/2 can establish a TCP connection and send the connection preface (Section 3.4) followed by HTTP/2 frames.
 Servers can identify these connections by the presence of the connection preface.
-This only aﬀects the establishment of HTTP/2 connections over cleartext TCP; HTTP/2 connections over TLS use MUST protocol negotiation in TLS [TLS-ALPN].
-Likewise, the server send a connection preface (Section 3.4)."
+This only aﬀects the establishment of HTTP/2 connections over cleartext TCP; HTTP/2 connections over TLS MUST use protocol negotiation in TLS [TLS-ALPN].
+Likewise, the server MUST send a connection preface (Section 3.4)."

 **Section 3.4 (HTTP/2 Connection Preface):**
    ✔ 4.
 "That is, the connection preface starts with the string "PRI * HTTP/2.0\r\n\r\nSM\r\n\r\n".